 Ostuni MA, Hermand P, Saindoy E, Guillou N, Guellec J, Coens A, Hattab C, Desuzinges-Mandon E, Jawhari A, Iatmanen-Harbi S, Lequin O, Fuchs P, Lacapere JJ, Combadière C, Pincet F, Deterre P.

 This paper describes the study of the cluster molecule CX3CL1, which induce adherence of CX3CR1+ cells to the endothelium.

-CX3CL1 transfected L929 were incubated with CFSE-stained CHOCX3CL1 cells and the cell-cell interaction was followed in real-time with LigandTracer Green (Blue-Green detector).
+CX3CL1 transfected L929 were incubated with CFSE-stained CHOCX3CR1 cells and the cell-cell interaction was followed in real-time with LigandTracer Green (Blue-Green detector).
 Minimal binding was observed to non-transfected L929 cells.
-The presence of the TM24 peptide or a anti-CX3CL1 antibody almost completely inhibited the cell-cell adhesion, while no effect was observed in the presence of the irrelevant SCR24 peptide.
+The presence of a peptide that hinders CX3CL1 oligomerization (TM24) or an anti-CX3CL1 antibody almost completely inhibited the cell-cell adhesion, while no effect was observed in the presence of the irrelevant SCR24 peptide.

-In a second experiment, the binding of Alexa Fluor 647-labeled CX3CL1 to stably transfected CHOCX3CL1 cells in the presence/absence of either TM24 or excess non-stained CX3CL1 were measured with the Red-NIR detector of LigandTracer Green.
-TM24 barely affected the interaction, indicating that the inhibition of the cell-cell adhesion described above was not due to some interference with the CX3CL1-CX3CR1 binding interface.
-Non-stained CX3CL1 significantly reduced the cell-cell interaction, showing specificity.
+In a second experiment, the binding of Alexa Fluor 647-labeled CX3CL1 to stably transfected CHOCX3CR1 cells in the presence/absence of either TM24 or excess non-stained CX3CL1 were measured with the Red-NIR detector of LigandTracer Green.
+TM24 barely affected the interaction, indicating that the inhibition of the cell-cell adhesion described above was due to prevented oligomerization and not some interference with the CX3CL1-CX3CR1 binding interface.
+Non-stained CX3CL1 significantly reduced the CX3CL1-CHOCX3CR1 interaction, showing specificity.